gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 gunwale with one hand and a cursing Vurt with the other.

-Twenty strides, ten, five---just as Razi threw himself over the cliff, Thomas pulled Erileine out of his way.
+Twenty strides, ten, five---just as Razi threw himself over the cliff, Thomas pushed Erileine off him.
 "Idiot!" he snarled, yanking the rudder as the boat's starboard side scraped against the mountain.

 *Thud!* Razi hit the sail and slid down to the deck.